mxagar/machine_learning_coursera/01_LinearRegression/ML_LinearRegression.md

 - Dimensionality Reduction
 - The Cocktail-party problem: two people speaking simultaneously, two microphones hear the speeches from different locations; the unsupervised learning algorithm is able to separate both speeches after finding structure (i.e., identifying individual voices).

-## 2. Linear Regression: Model and Cost Function
+## 2. Linear Regression with One Variable: Model and Cost Function

 We start with the example of predicting house prices based on the square feet of each of them.
 We have a dataset for training consisting of: